Initial Host Server Configuration¶

 [error] [client xxx.xxx.xx.xx] (500)Unknown error 500: Admin API Error -14000: System parameter ServiceHostURL setting required

 These errors can be ignored at this stage, they are caused by the fact that the Host Server has not been configured and registered with a Registration Server yet.
 This step will be described in the following chapter.

 Registering and Activating the Host Server¶

-Alternatively, you can access the Setup Page via an unencrypted HTTP connection.
+Alternatively, you can open the Admin Console via an unencrypted HTTP connection.
 In this case, you will be prompted to proceed using an insecure connection.